 These can be made two ways.
 The first is to take one graham cracker sheet (of 4 crackers) and break it in half, and then put a generous dollop of cool whip on one half, then top with the other half and freeze.

-The other way is to take a large container (16 oz) of thawed light cool whip and spread it in a 9×13 casserole dish.
+The other way is to take a large container (16 oz) of thawed light cool whip and spread it in a 9x13 casserole dish.

 Spread it out as evenly as possible, and then freeze for several hours.
 Then you can cut it into squares for your graham cracker sandwiches.
 The first square is tricky to get out, but after that, using a pancake turner works well.
 Make up your sandwiches and then store in a sealed container in the freezer.
 If you make 15 sandwiches with this amount of light cool whip they are around 120 calories each.

-This next idea, I saw on Pinterest from The Sweetest Occasion and it’s so fun because you could use any little cookie cutter shape.
+This next idea is so fun because you could use any little cookie cutter shape.
 Use your spread out frozen cool whip, and a cookie cutter to make cute shapes to top off hot chocolate, jello or pudding with.

 Again, it's a little tricky getting it out, but worth it just for the fun and novelty of it.